Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [security.serverIdentificationPolicy](./values.yaml#L1593)

 Optional.
 Server identification policy to be used for all server responses.
-Upon any HTTP request, the Server identifies itself through the "Server" HTTP response header.
+Upon any HTTP request, the Server identifies itself through the `Server` HTTP response header.
 However, omitting version information may make external attacks more difficult.
 If set to `FULL`, the Server identifies itself as: `Lightstreamer Server/X.Y.Z build BBBB (Lightstreamer Push Server - www.lightstreamer.com) EEEEEE edition`.
 If set to `MINIMAL`, the Server identifies itself, depending on the Edition: for Enterprise edition, as `Lightstreamer Server`; for Community edition, as `Lightstreamer Server (Lightstreamer Push Server - www.lightstreamer.com) COMMUNITY edition`.

 **Default:** `FULL`
 ### Management configuration